Categories: Interesting readsNews

 No More Internet: GPT4 Grounded, Subscribers in a Muddle

-Update as of October 1, 2023: The browsing feature on ChatGPT has been reinstated after thorough reviews and updates to ensure compliance with legal and ethical standards.
+Update as of October 1, 2023: The browsing feature on GPT4 has been reinstated after thorough reviews and updates to ensure compliance with legal and ethical standards.
 Users will now notice enhanced safeguards to prevent access to restricted or paywalled content.
-The restoration of the browsing feature re-establishes ChatGPT’s ability to provide reliable and well-sourced information from the web, addressing earlier concerns regarding the generation of unsourced or fabricated content.
+The restoration of the browsing feature re-establishes GPT4’s ability to provide reliable and well-sourced information from the web, addressing earlier concerns regarding the generation of unsourced or fabricated content.
 Moreover, with the latest update, ChatGPT now boasts an “advanced data analysis” plugin for paid users.
 It allows you to perform more complex data analysis and interpretation tasks within the chat interface, such as analyzing trends, performing statistical tests, and generating descriptive statistics.

 On July 3, 2023, OpenAI rolled back its “Browse with Bing” beta feature in the paid GPT-4 version of ChatGPT.
 Over a month later, the features remains disabled, with no indication of when, or if, it will be back.
 The decision was made following concerns that the feature was unintentionally displaying content that was not intended to be publicly accessible, including material behind paywalls.
 Specifically, the prompt “Print the Content of this Article” followed by the URL was being used to make such content accessible.

-The Browse plugin allowed ChatGPT to search the internet and provide users with information from a variety of sources.
+The Browse plugin allowed GPT4 to search the internet and provide users with information from a variety of sources.
 It was received with a lot of fanfare when it was launched because the chatbot could now produce reliable, well-written content.
 Without this plugin, GPT4 has returned to the dark ages of generating unreliable, unsourced — and sometimes, straight up fabricated — content.

 This incident has once again brought back attention back to the murky landscape of legal and ethical issues that generative AI technologies face.The unfolding drama serves as a fitting entry point into the broader discourse around the legalities and policies encompassing AI, and the potential implications for businesses relying on these tools.